 Amend paragraph 5.16.7 to read as follows:

-5.16.7 The MAP and the Transporter shall enter into a confidentiality agreement (on terms no less onerous than those of this paragraph 5) for the purposes of receiving the information pursuant to paragraph 5.16.4.
-Such confidentiality agreement shall detail the permitted purpose for such information and shall include an expressed benefit on Registered Users and each Registered User shall be entitled to enforce the agreement (pursuant to the Contract (Rights of Third Parties) Act 1999) as if it were the Transporter.
+5.16.7 The MAP and the [CDSP] shall enter into a confidentiality agreement (on terms no less onerous than those of this paragraph 5) for the purposes of receiving the information pursuant to paragraph 5.16.4.
+Such confidentiality agreement shall detail the permitted purpose for such information and shall include an expressed benefit on Registered Users and each Registered User shall be entitled to enforce the agreement (pursuant to the Contract (Rights of Third Parties) Act 1999) as if it were the[CDSP].

 Amend paragraph 5.17 to read as follows:

-The Transporters are authorised to disclose such data as is set out within Annex V-10 to the holder of the 'smart meter communications licence' as defined by Statutory Instrument 2012 No.2400: The Electricity and Gas (Smart Meters Licensable Activity) Order 2012.
-Such data may relate to all Supply Meter Points regardless of status and includes Supply Meter Points which are located on the network of an Independent Gas Transporter where provided to the Transporters.
+The CDSP is authorised to disclose such data as is set out within Annex V-10 to the holder of the 'smart meter communications licence' as defined by Statutory Instrument 2012 No.2400: The Electricity and Gas (Smart Meters Licensable Activity) Order 2012.
+Such data may relate to all Supply Meter Points regardless of status and includes Supply Meter Points which are located on the network of an Independent Gas Transporter where provided to CDSP .

 Amend heading at paragraph 6 to read as follows:

-USER AGENTS AND TRANSPORTER AGENCY
+USER AGENTS

 Add new paragraphs 6.1.6 and 6.1.7 to read as follows:

+6.1.6 The appointment of a User Agent by a Shipper User shall be effective for the purposes of the DSC as well as the Code.

+6.1.7 This paragraph 6 shall be a CDSP-Related Provision for the purposes of GT Section D1.7.2.

 Amend paragraph 6.2.1 to read as follows:

-6.2.1 A person who is a User or another UK Link User (in accordance with Section U) may be appointed as User Agent (a "UK Link User Agent") for the purposes of making and receiving Code Communications as UK Link Communications.
+6.2.1 A person who is a User or another UK Link User (may be appointed as User Agent (a "UK Link User Agent") for the purposes of making and receiving Code Communications as UK Link Communications.

 Amend paragraph 6.2.4 to read as follows:

-6.2.4 The appointing User may change the categories of Code Communication for which a UK Link User Agent is appointed by giving notice to the Transporters to that effect specifying the changed categories in accordance with paragraph 6.2.2 and the date in accordance with paragraph 6.3.4 with effect from which such change is to take effect.
+6.2.4 The appointing User may change the categories of Code Communication for which a UK Link User Agent is appointed by giving notice to the Transporters and the CDSP to that effect specifying the changed categories in accordance with paragraph 6.2.2 and the date in accordance with paragraph 6.3.4 with effect from which such change is to take effect.

 Amend paragraph 6.3.1 to read as follows:

-6.3.1 A User wishing to appoint a User Agent shall give notice to the Transporters:
+6.3.1 A User wishing to appoint a User Agent shall give notice to the Transporters and the CDSP:

 (a) specifying the identity of the appointing User and the proposed User Agent;